veganaize/closure-compiler/Debugging-(running-uncompiled-source-code).md

 Setting `goog.LOCALE` (seen in the script above) is optional, if you leave that out then the default `LOCALE` will be used.
 Similarly with `goog.DEBUG`.

-In the **compiled case**, the HTML file simply runs the compiled script which has boiled together everything needed for the application into a single script:
+In contrast, for **compiled code**, the HTML file simply runs the compiled script which has boiled together everything needed for the application into a single script:

 ```html
 <script src="myProject.js">
 </script>
 ```

+When running from source code, it's always a good idea to compile first.
+The compiler has excellent checks that catches lots of errors.